VladislavSMI/10_FrontEnd_Meetups_NET_React/readme.md

   - The app is a **Dockerized** .NET and React app, with the Docker image hosted on Docker Hub.
   - The React app is built using **Vite** during the CI/CD pipeline, and the build artifacts (static files) are copied into the **wwwroot** folder of the .NET API, allowing the API to serve the frontend.
   - EC2 instances are deployed in a **public subnet** but do not allow direct public access.
-Traffic is routed exclusively through the Application Load Balancer (ALB), ensuring that the instances remain secure.
+Traffic is routed exclusively through the Application Load Balancer (ALB) via https.

 - **PostgreSQL Database**: The PostgreSQL database is deployed in a **private subnet**, which ensures isolation from the public internet and secures data within the VPC.